strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 <pre>nc 127.0.0.1 2222</pre>

-# Remember!!!
-Your IP address will be different!!!!

 It can be confusing to tell whether or not you are connected to the backdoor.
 A few ways to confirm are as follows.